 Three Purples Flowered Handkerchief or Shawl

-Reproduced from the Collection of The Albany Institute of Art & History by Burnley & Trowbridge
+Three Purples Flowered Handkerchief or Shawl, reproduced from the Collection of The Albany Institute of Art & History by Burnley & Trowbridge

-Dated to the last quarter of the 18thc this lovely block printed handkerchief came to the collection with an interesting history.
-Donated in the 1990's by descendants of the Van Derzee family, it came with a note detailing its history.
-According to the family, it was given in exchange for food during the Revolution by a Continental Ranger.
-Family lore had it that when Lady Burgoyne came to Saratoga she wore an identical one.
-In 1996 Curator, Fashion Historian and Author, Nancy Rexford visited the Museum.
-She examined this item and made notes regarding its date.
-The fashion plate she cited is actually dated 1778.
+Dated to the last quarter of the 18th century, this lovely block-printed Three Purples Flowered Handkerchief or Shawl came to the collection with an interesting history.
+Donated by descendants of the Van Derzee family in the 1990's, it came with a note detailing its background.
+According to the family, it was given in exchange for food by a Continental Ranger during the Revolution.
+Family lore says that when Lady Burgoyne came to Saratoga, she wore an identical one.
+In 1996, Curator, Fashion Historian and Author, Nancy Rexford visited the Museum, examined this item and made notes regarding its date.
+The fashion plate she cited is dated 1778.
 We have seen a number of handkerchiefs similar to this one, many in French collections.
-Meg Andrews auction house sold a similar one smaller in size that was dated to 1810.
+Meg Andrews auction house sold a similar, though smaller, one that was dated to 1810.